 We should examine the areas in our life that need work.

 - Did we fly off the handle at work?

 - How about that juicy secret our friend trusted us to keep to our self?

 - Did we participate in that dirty joke?

 It’s not about being perfect.
 We will never get there.
 It is, however, about allowing the Holy Spirit to “perfect” us so that we can be a light in this dark world.

 “I acknowledged my sin to You, And my iniquity I did not hide; I said, “I will confess my transgressions to the LORD”; And You forgave the guilt of my sin.” ~ Psalm 32:5 NASB ~

 Before our head hits that pillow at night we should have a conversation with God.
-We need to be truly honest with our self and surely be honest with Him!
+We need to be honest with our self and surely be honest with Him!
 There is nothing hidden from Him.
 He is all knowing.
-We need to confess our shortcomings to Him and ask God to help you in the areas of your life that you are struggling with.
+We need to confess our shortcomings to Him and ask God to help us in the areas of our lives that we are struggling with.

-If you aren’t struggling with something in your life, even if it’s a minor struggle, you need to go back and truly examine yourself.
-Spend time in the Bible, take it to prayer and ask God to identify areas in our life that He’s wanting to work on.
+If we aren’t struggling with something in our life, even if it’s a minor struggle, we need to go back and examine ourselves.
+We need to spend time in the Bible, take it to prayer and ask God to identify areas in our life that He’s wanting to work on.

 “If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness.” ~ 1 John 1:9 NASB ~